Our foundation is the legacy of Mr. Chester E. (Chet) Dekko.

 Mr. Dekko chose for his foundation the mission of fostering economic freedom through education.

 Mr. Dekko passed away in 1992, but his vision continues through his foundation.
-Each investment we make is designed to help young people gain skills, and knowledge and character that will prepare them for the kind of life to which Mr. Dekko aspired: One that offers the maximum opportunity for personal independence and choice.
+Each investment we make is designed to help young people gain skills, knowledge and character that will prepare them for the kind of life to which Mr. Dekko aspired: One that offers the maximum opportunity for personal independence and choice.

 Watch a video about Mr. Dekko and his life.